clearblueskymind/Keto-Friendly-/Practices/Pre-Breakfast-Cleansing-Hydration.md

 ---

-cultivating—beginning the day with water, minerals, and care.
+## Cultivating—beginning the day with water, minerals, and care.
 Separating Terramins (your edible clay) into the first quart and the trace minerals into the second can offer subtle yet distinct benefits, especially in the quiet receptivity of a fasting state:

-First Quart: Terramins
+## First Quart: Terramins

 Having the clay first thing in the morning, on an empty stomach, allows it to: